-Scan and Go on Mobile Tickets
+Scan and Go with QR Codes on Mobile Tickets

-QR codes will be rolled out gradually and when a QR code appears on your ticket, you will need to show your active mobile ticket to the bottom of the green reader on the bus.
+When a QR code appears on your ticket, you will need to show your active mobile ticket to the bottom of the green reader on the bus.
 If there's no QR Code, show the ticket to the driver as you currently do.

 What Does a Ticket Look Like with a QR Code On?